doraven/learn/Vue/Vue.md

     </template>

 - `key`
-    Vue reuse components to render faster.
-Set key as attributes will let v-e lse-if separate values.
+    Vue re-uses components to render faster.

+    Set key as attributes will let v-else-if separate values.

 - `v-show`

-    render DOM and hide it with `display`
+    will render DOM and hide it with `display`

 - `v-for`
     `v-for` has higher priority than `v-if`